AndrewMathas/WebQuiz/README.rst

     expected log output from source files

 tester
-    hell script for comparing the expected and actual output for all of the test files.
+    Shell script for comparing the expected and actual output for all of the test files.
 This checks only for syntax errors

 The main sets of tests for WebQuiz_ check that all of the WebQuiz_ quizzes in